 Not sure which inkAID precoat is right for your project?
 Why not try our Trial Pack?

-Check the Clear Matte MSDS for safety instructions in handling this product.
+Check MSDS for Clear SemiGloss Precoat for safety instructions in handling this product.
 Wear protective gloves.

 Foam brushes are the preferred applicator, as they provide a smoother coating than bristle brushes.
 Brush onto the surface in even strokes, applying a moderate amount of coating.
 On smooth, non-porous surfaces apply enough coating so that the coating begins to flow and level by itself.
 A second light coating can be applied if necessary after allowing the surface to dry overnight.
 On papers and other porous materials, a second coating, applied perpendicularly to the first, is often used. inkAID coatings may be diluted with 5 – 10% water if needed.

 Some modification to your color settings or profile may be necessary for optimal color, especially if you are working on a non-white surface where the inks will be blending with the surface color.
-Use a “gloss or semi-gloss” printer setting as a starting point. inkAID Clear Matte is not water-resistant and should be top coated with a solvent based coating.
+Use “semigloss or enhanced matte” paper settings as a starting point.